Appdynamics/mark-nodes-historical/README.md

 2020/01/07 01:08:06 INFO Marked ZZ1-2KSN12PNIC2(843097) in appd-fix-sleeving-dev application as a historical node.
 ``````````````

-## Running in a Docker container
+## Docker

+You may pull the official image `docker pull  appdynamicscx/mark-nodes-historical` or build yours using the `build-docker-image.ps1` script

-*  To run this script in a docker container, enter the details in the config.json file as described above and run `docker-compose up` .
+* To run this script in a docker container, enter the details in the `config.json` file as described above and run `docker-compose up` .

+Alternatively, use environment variables as shown in the `env.list` file.
+For example:

+`docker run -d --env-file env.list appdynamicscx/mark-nodes-historical`

 The first time you run this command, you will see a lot of console output as the Docker image is built, followed by output similar to this: